ricketytoc/tp/docs/DeveloperGuide.md

 ### Finding an employee

-1. Finds an employee by the given field.
+1. Finds an employee by the given field

     1. Tip: Create distinct employees, one with the name `John`, one with the department `Finance`, and one with the role `Manager` to effectively test whether the find command works for each field.